Building-ML-Pipelines/building-machine-learning-pipelines/README.md

 ### Model analysis
 Chapter 7.
 Stand-alone code for TFMA, Fairness Indicators, What-If Tool.
 Note that these notebooks will not work in JupyterLab.

+### Advanced TFX
+Chapter 10.
+Notebook outlinining the implementation of custom TFX components from scratch and by inheriting existing functionality.
+Presented at the Apache Beam Summit 2020.

 ### Data privacy
 Chapter 14.
 Code for training a differentially private version of the demo project.
 Note that the TF-Privacy module only supports TF 1.x as of June 2020.